-My Top Five Things to See with the Copenhagen Card
+Top Ten Things to See with the Copenhagen Card

 I’ve included a full list of attractions you can see with the CPH Card Copenhagen below.

-If you’re short on time, here are the top five things you shouldn’t miss in Copenhagen whilst using the card.
+If you’re short on time, here are the top ten things you shouldn’t miss in Copenhagen whilst using the card.